stonepros/stone/doc/dev/session_authentication.rst

 a specific version of it must be written for each authentication protocol supported.
 Currently, only UNKNOWN, NONE and CEPHX are supported.
-So there is a separate version of ``sign\_message()`` in ``auth/unknown/AuthUnknownSessionHandler.h``, ``auth/none/AuthNoneSessionHandler.h`` and ``auth/cephx/CephxSessionHandler.cc``.
+So there is a separate version of ``sign\_message()`` in ``auth/unknown/AuthUnknownSessionHandler.h``, ``auth/none/AuthNoneSessionHandler.h`` and ``auth/cephx/StonexSessionHandler.cc``.
 The UNKNOWN and NONE versions simply return 0, indicating success.

 The CEPHX version is more extensive.
-It is found in ``auth/cephx/CephxSessionHandler.cc``.
+It is found in ``auth/cephx/StonexSessionHandler.cc``.
 The first thing done is to determine if the run time option to handle signatures (see above) is on.
-If not, the Cephx version of ``sign\_message()`` simply returns success without actually calculating a signature or inserting it into the message.
+If not, the Stonex version of ``sign\_message()`` simply returns success without actually calculating a signature or inserting it into the message.

 If the run time option is enabled, ``sign\_message()`` copies all of the message's CRCs (one from the